dilan-dio4/Keagate/README.md

 ### Purpose

 * No KYC
-* No fees (besides network) or middleman
+* No fees, middleman, or escrow
-* Private
-* Self-hosted
+* Self-hosted/Private
-* Easily extensible for new currencies
+* Easily extensible
-* Highly performant
+* Lightweight and highly performant
 * No IP Blocking

-Funds go directly to your wallet via the one-time addresses that are created for each payment.
+Funds go directly to your wallet via a one-time addresses that is created for each payment.

 ## Getting Started